apsdsm/fetch/README.md

 To make a the TouchInputService above, you would `IOC.Make<IInputService>()`.

-Note that antyhign bound with the Singleton behaviour will exhibit Singleton behaviour - only one of them will be made the first time Make is called.
+Note that anything bound with the Singleton behaviour will exhibit Singleton behaviour - only one of them will be made the first time Make is called.
 Subsequent calls to make will return the previously made instance.

 ## Why should you do this?